tw4l/brunnhilde/README.md

   -w, --showwarnings    Add Siegfried warnings to HTML report -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with
                         Siegfried
+  --save_assets SAVE_ASSETS
+                        Specify filepath location to save JS/CSS files for use in subsequent runs (this directory should not yet exist)
+  --load_assets LOAD_ASSETS
+                        Specify filepath location of JS/CSS files to copy to destination (instead of downloading)

 ```